 Whether you are interested in making a challenge grant, funding a portion of a New York Public Radio program or want to support the general operating expenses of our stations, New York Public Radio's Development Department stands ready to discuss the many opportunities available.
-Please contact Amy Fitzpatrick, Director of Institutional Giving, for more information, at (646) 829-4467 or via e-mail: firstname.lastname@example.org.
+For more information, please contact Caledonia Kearns, Director of Institutional Giving, at firstname.lastname@example.org or (646) 829-4482

 Using securities that have gone up in value since you bought them is an excellent way to make a gift to New York Public Radio.
 In most cases you will be entitled to an income tax charitable deduction for the full fair market value of the securities on the date of the gift and will not have to report capital gain income.
 You may use securities to make your annual gift to New York Public Radio, contribute a special gift, or to fund a charitable gift annuity or charitable trust.